Need complete trust between industry, govt to sustain growth amid Covid situation: Sitharaman | Business

 ''There should be complete trust both between the government and the industry and vice versa to sustain growth.

-There should not be disturbances in the continuity, which lead to mistrust or distrust,'' she said.
+There must not be disturbances in the continuity, which leads to mistrust or distrust.
+The industry should have faith and feel that the government is accessible,'' she said.

+Citing the ''cordial'' relations between the Reserve Bank of India and the Centre, Sitharaman said the central bank and the government have always worked together to benefit the economy and the country.

+''During this ongoing second wave, look at the steps which we have taken.
+Revival will continue to happen.

+Sitharaman said the central government has disbursed Rs 4,650 crore to the Serum Institute of India and Bharat Biotech for vaccine production till July, which will be available for free in government hospitals.

+''We hope the second wave can be stifled through micro-containment zones as the government is not in favour of an all-across lockdown like last year, which has adverse impact on migrant workers,'' she said.

-Speaking about West Bengal, the minister said industries in the state require ''oxygen'' along with a globalised approach to prosper.
+Speaking about West Bengal, the minister said industries in Bengal require ''oxygen'' to prosper along with a globalised approach.

 ''Industries in the state need a lot more oxygen to flourish.
 The history of India was written from Bengal... but even a signature product like the Darjeeling tea is now languishing.

 ''Kolkata used to shine with industries in the past, it should do so again.
-Bengal and its tradition have to be preserved and protected,'' the senior BJP leader said.
+Bengal and its tradition has to be preserved and protected,'' the senior BJP leader said.

 Later, talking to reporters, Sitharaman said there is no doubt that the BJP is coming to power in West Bengal, ''where every sector is in need of help''.

 ''Once the saffron power forms government in the state, funds will be provided to the farmers.
-Our manifesto had elaborated in detail about the revival of Bengal's economy,'' she added.
+Our manifesto had elaborated in detail about the revival of Bengal's economy,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)